-All Orange Grove Fostercare placements are carefully matched to ensure that the needs of the child / young person can be best met by the Foster Carers put forward and their level of skills and experience.
+All Orange Grove Foster Care families are carefully matched to ensure that the needs of the child / young person can be best met by the Foster Parents put forward and their level of skills and experience.

-Once a referral is received, close communication takes place between the dedicated Orange Grove Placement Team, the registered office, local authority colleagues and our Foster Carers, to ensure that the child's needs will be fully met through the best possible match.
+Once a referral is received, close communication takes place between the dedicated Orange Grove Referral Team, the registered office, local authority colleagues and our Foster Parents, to ensure that the child's needs will be fully met through the best possible match.

-At Orange Grove Fostercare we take the decision to place a child extremely seriously and all decisions to place are overseen by the relevant Registered Manager to ensure that we make the best possible match for the child and Foster Carer.
+At Orange Grove Foster Care we take the decision to place a child extremely seriously and all decisions to place are overseen by the relevant Registered Manager to ensure that we make the best possible match for the child and Foster Parent.

-Children and young people placed with Orange Grove Fostercare will never be expected to share a bedroom with another fostered child or child of the Foster Carers, other than if they are siblings and it is appropriate to do so.
+Children and young people placed with Orange Grove Foster Care will never be expected to share a bedroom with another fostered child or child of the Foster Parents, other than if they are siblings and it is appropriate to do so.

-9.3 Fostering Placements
+9.3 Fostering Types

-Orange Grove Fostercare offers the following range of placements for children and young people of all ages:
+Orange Grove Foster Care offers the following for children and young people of all ages:

-Emergency Placement - Placements are provided by Orange Grove Foster Carers at short notice should there be an unforeseen emergency placement required for a child / young person with no prior plan.
-Orange Grove Fostercare operates a 24-hour service and emergency placements can be identified and made out of usual working hours.
+Emergency - Provided by Orange Grove Foster Parents at short notice should there be an unforeseen emergency move required for a child / young person with no prior plan.
+Orange Grove Foster Care operates a 24-hour service and emergency moves can be identified and made out of usual working hours.

-Respite - Providing Foster Care and as a break for parents / carers and as additional support where support networks are lacking.
+Respite - Providing Foster Care and as a break for parents / foster parents and as additional support where support networks are lacking.

-Short Term Placement - Short term planned placements can be open ended where the long term plans for the child/young person's future has not yet been determined.
+Short Term - Short term planned fostering can be open ended where the long term plans for the child/young person's future has not yet been determined.
 Care is usually provided for a few days / months while plans are made for the child's long term future.

-Long Term Placement - A placement that is planned (prior to placement commencing or subsequently) to provide permanent Care for a child / young person up to and into adult independence.
+Long Term - Is planned (prior to moving in commencing or subsequently) to provide permanent Care for a child / young person up to and into adult independence.

-Permanency - Promoting and encouraging a permanent placement and home life.
+Permanency - Promoting and encouraging a permanent family and home life.

-Sibling Group - Sibling placements either placed together or separately.
+Sibling Group - Sibling either placed together or separately.
 Orange Grove will be involved in facilitating contact between siblings as necessary and appropriate.

-Parent and Child Placement - Placements are available for a parent and their child, where Foster Carers can provide support to a parent in developing their parenting skills.
-Additional training is provided for Foster Carers wishing to provide parent and child placements due to the specific nature of their role, and in working in partnership with other professionals.
+Parent and Child - Available for a parent and their child, where Foster Parentss can provide support to a parent in developing their parenting skills.
+Additional training is provided for Foster Parents wishing to provide parent and child arrangements due to the specific nature of their role, and in working in partnership with other professionals.

-Teenagers - Placements with Orange Grove Foster Carers who are experienced in meeting the needs of challenging teenagers.
+Teenagers - Orange Grove Foster Parents who are experienced in meeting the needs of challenging teenagers.

-Solo Placement - Orange Grove Foster Carers are available to care for children and young people whose needs are so complex requiring a higher level of support and supervision, which precludes the placement of any other child or young person being placed within the remaining vacancies within the foster home.
-If requested, and by arrangement with the placing authority, additional support services are made available to such placements.
+Solo - Orange Grove Foster Parents are available to care for children and young people whose needs are so complex requiring a higher level of support and supervision, which precludes any other child or young person being placed within the remaining vacancies within the foster home.
+If requested, and by arrangement with the placing authority, additional support services are made available to such arrangements.

-Unaccompanied Asylum Seeking Young People - Orange Grove Fostercare offers placements for children and young people who are deemed to be unaccompanied asylum seekers and where their residency status within the UK is yet to be determined.
-Orange Grove Fostercare is able to provide additional training for its Foster Carers to address support in immigration, religion, language and cultural needs and integration within the community and local faith groups.
+Unaccompanied Asylum Seeking Young People - Orange Grove Foster Parents offer care for children and young people who are deemed to be unaccompanied asylum seekers and where their residency status within the UK is yet to be determined.
+Orange Grove Foster Care is able to provide additional training for its Foster Parents to address support in immigration, religion, language and cultural needs and integration within the community and local faith groups.

-Staying Put Arrangements - To facilitate a gradual transition for young people through to adulthood, similarly recognising that many young people in Care experience delayed maturity and that their 18th birthday may not be an appropriate point to leave their former foster carer.
+Staying Put Arrangements - To facilitate a gradual transition for young people through to adulthood, similarly recognising that many young people in Care experience delayed maturity and that their 18th birthday may not be an appropriate point to leave their former foster parent.